-- Shareability – Make sure your content is shareable; doing this ensures that those who engage with your content can share across various other social media and marketing channels.
+Shareability – Make sure your content is shareable; this ensures that those who engage with your content can share across various social media and marketing channels.
 Having a clear option to share will dramatically increase your reach.

-- Use your teams – This is often ignored by many businesses but is a powerful tool as your team are your greatest advocates.
+Use your teams – This is often ignored by many businesses but is a powerful tool as your team is your greatest advocate.
 Encouraging promotion and sharing company content is a positive way of increasing your reach.

-- Invest in ads – Investing in social advertising can be a very effective way of getting your best content in front of the right audience.
-The diagram below highlights how this can help generate interest in your services, whilst providing you with leads to potentially upsell other services too.
+Invest in ads – Investing in social advertising can be a very effective way of getting your best content in front of the right audience.
+The diagram below highlights how this can help generate interest in your services while providing leads to upsell other services.

 Figure 4 – Value pyramid

-Great content is wasted if it is never seen by your desired audience.
+Great content is wasted if your desired audience never sees it.
 Using these distribution tips will ensure that doesn’t happen.
-Analyse your results to help you constantly learn about your audience so you can adapt and improve your strategy.
+Analyze your results to help you constantly learn about your audience so you can adapt and improve your digital marketing for life sciences.

 Begin your analysis by considering the following questions: